2008 – 2018

 Flat-pack boxes, flasks and three or four layers of clothing were all that people had to protect themselves from the elements, as we spent a night under the stars for a mini-taster of what street homelessness might be like.

-As always, we had a wonderfully diverse range of participants; from schools and scout groups to professional organisations, activists and performers.
-The camaraderie was infectious from the off, and as the crowd was addressed early on by Russell Brand, we were all reminded of our reasons for gathering together.
+We always had a wonderfully diverse range of participants; from schools and scout groups to professional organisations, activists and performers.
+The camaraderie was infectious from the off as we were all reminded of our reasons for gathering together.

-It isn’t a comfy night’s sleep, because it isn’t meant to be.
-Those of us that toss and turn will have limbs aching from resting on the hard ground.
+Those of us that toss and turn would have limbs aching from resting on the hard ground.
 A few may have struggled in the cold.
-A few will have had to get up in the early hours to use the toilet; which is far worse when you’re stepping into the dead of a December night.
+A few would have had to get up in the early hours to use the toilet, which is far worse when you’re stepping into the dead of a November/December night.

 The point is, it’s such a vivid experience – both physically and emotionally – that it drives people on to make more noise, take more action and draw more people into the campaign against homelessness.

 So many street homeless people become invisible: the dehumanisation that they face from every angle is intolerable when confronted.

 Before lights out, we had “busking” performances from bands; spoken word from poets, thumping DJ sets from ‘90s icon Brandon Block, and speeches from well-known people such Russell Brand and the mayor.

 Every year, we also had testimonials and stories from some of the people that Trinity have had the pleasure of working with; people who did bed down in the freezing cold for real, and who’ve gone on to see their lives improve drastically.